View from commencement ceremony stage

 Schedule / When/where will the ceremonies be?

-• The main Commencement ceremony at 9AM on Friday is fun and celebratory.
-Degrees are officially conferred; the student commencement band performs; and remarks are given by the Chancellor, keynote, and student speakers.
-All members of the Class of 2023 (Undergraduate, Masters, and Doctoral) will be recognized en masse.
+• The main commencement ceremony for the undergraduate class will be held at McGuirk Stadium on Saturday, May 18, 2024 at 10:00 a.m.
+This ceremony is fun and celebratory, degrees are conferred; the UMass Wind Ensemble performs; and remarks are given by the Chancellor, keynote, and student speakers.
+All members of the Class of 2024 are encouraged to attend and are recognized en masse by school or college.

 What is traffic usually like?
 How will I know where to go?

-• Plan at least an hour of travel time once you arrive in the Amherst area.
+• Plan at least two hours of travel time once you arrive in the Amherst area.

 • Parking starts at lots closest to ceremony and moves farther as they fill up.
-UMass Police officers will direct traffic and parking.
+Once you arrive on campus, UMass Police officers will direct traffic and parking.

-• Park once and take the bus or walk to your destination.
+• If you have two ceremonies to attend on the same day, park once and take the bus or walk to your destination(s).

 • Shuttle services will be available to take people from farther lots to the ceremony for the undergraduate ceremony.